 - 2 cups water

-- 2 lightly packed cups of prepared roselle calyces (or, 2/3 cup dried hibiscus)
+- 2 lightly packed cups of prepared roselle calyces, or 2/3 cup dried hibiscus

-- 2-inch piece of ginger root, thinly sliced
+- 2-inch piece ginger root, thinly sliced

 - 1 cinnamon stick